Urgent Care That Treats Fractures and Broken Bones

 Many fractures heal without surgery.
 In general, only severe fractures like compound or comminuted fractures require surgery to heal.
 Other types of fractures that often require surgery include femur fractures, shoulder fractures, or hip fractures.
 However, most stable fractures can be effectively treated through immobilization.

 If you or someone you care for has sustained a stable fracture, our medical doctors and professionals at Reddy Urgent Care can help.
-For more information please call us, schedule an appointment through our website, or feel free to visit one of our four clinics for a walk-in appointment in Long Beach, Huntington Beach, or Paramount, California.
-We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, Huntington Beach CA, Paramount CA, East Side CA, and Los Altos CA.
+For more information please call us, schedule an appointment through our website, or feel free to visit one of our four clinics for a walk-in appointment in Long Beach, or Paramount, California.
+We serve patients from Downtown Long Beach CA, Bixby Knolls Long Beach CA, Paramount CA, East Side CA, and Los Altos CA.